secrets

 There are no flags beyond the standard set of flags included on all commands.

-secrets tune
+## secrets tune <a href="#secrets-tune" id="secrets-tune"></a>

-The secrets tune command tunes the configuration options for the secrets engine at the given PATH.
+The `secrets tune` command tunes the configuration options for the secrets engine at the given PATH.
 The argument corresponds to the PATH where the secrets engine is enabled, not the type.

 Before tuning the secret mount, view the current configuration of the mount enabled at "pki/":